MartinKulev/Loldle/README.md

 # Loldle game:
-The idea of this game is to write the names of League Of Legends champions until you get the right one, which is chosen randomly each time the game is started.
+The idea of this game is to write the names of League Of Legends champions until you guess the right one, which is chosen randomly each time the game is started.
 All champions have 7 categories - Gender, Position, Species, Resource, Range Type, Region, Release Year.
 The list of all champions up to date can be found here: https://leagueoflegends.fandom.com/wiki/List_of_champions.

 # How does the game work: